intershop/intershop-pwa/docs/guides/customizations.md

 It can be tempting to always modify existing templates, component and style files inline when doing customization.
 However, when merging incoming upgrades the number of merge conflicts can possibly be large.
-So if you want to upgrade to new PWA versions later, stick to the following recommendations.
+So if you want to upgrade to new PWA versions later, stick to the recommendations in this guide.

+If modifications to standard files seem absolutely inevitable it is good practice to mark the customizations with some `// CUSTOMIZATION` or `<!-- CUSTOMIZATION -->` comments.
+Either to mark a changed line or as a beginning and end marker for added blocks.

 ## Set up an Intershop PWA-based Project